danielharrell/SumLect2015/Lost_Idea_LA.md

 Still, the more seriously you take such threats, the harder it can be to cast them in external terms, or capture in a headline.
+And this leads to a kind of paradox.
 To see what I mean, consider [the announcement](<http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>) St. John's College made for a conference it hosted in Santa Fe last October.
 The stated question of the conference was "What is Liberal Education For?"
-And here is how the announcement begins:
+Here is how the announcement begins:

 > We raise this question, recognizing that liberal education